JeffVenancius/BeLL-programing-language/README.md

 The compiler won't let you do everything you want, but it's for a reason: avoid headaches.
 ))

-howTo start: (( start is the first thing a program do. ))
+How to start: (( start is the first thing a program do. ))
 - write with "hello world". (( you know what this is? it's still a comment, I didn't close it yet. ))
 ```

-Use the keyword `howTo` to define a function.
+Use the keyword `How to` to define a function.
 It makes sense, right?
 You're telling how to do it.
-Which `howTo` did I've called?
-I've called the `howTo write`.
+Which `How to` did I've called?
+I've called the `How to` `write`.
 Did I've passed some argument?
 Yes.

 The keyword `with` serves this purpose. it's not very short, but it is more lexycal.
 How the computer knows I'm done?
 With a final point, of course.